dav22297/Excess_heat_wiki/CM_excess_heat.md

 #### Heat sinks

 The heat sinks are based on coherent areas with a known heat demand.
-The coherent areas form a mask for a grid on which equidistial points are placed as entry points.
+The coherent areas form a mask for a grid on which equidistant points are placed as entry points.
 Depending on the selected Nuts2 ID a residential heating profile is assigned to the sinks.

 <figure>
   <img src="https://github.com/dav22297/Excess_heat_wiki/blob/master/figures/coherent_aera_entry_points.svg" alt=""/>
-  <figcaption><i>Example of a coherent aera and its generated entry points.</i></figcaption>
+  <figcaption><i>Example of a coherent area and its generated entry points.</i></figcaption>
 </figure>

 #### Load profiles